xiix0/scam/README.md

-You have no real enemies.
+You are taking yourself far too seriously.